 Delayed enforcement – The City will pause the enforcement of certain enforcement measures for 60 days, from March 16 through May 16, including water service shutoffs and vehicle immobilizations.

-Parking – To facilitate transportation and parking during the citywide response to the COVID-19 pandemic, the City of Evanston has suspended parking enforcement for non-safety related issues through the end of March.
+Parking – To facilitate transportation and parking during the citywide response to the COVID-19 pandemic, the City of Evanston has suspended parking enforcement for non-safety related issues through April.
 Parking enforcement officers will continue to issue fines for public safety violations, such as blocking a fire hydrant, stop sign, bike lane, or alleyway, or parking in a “No Parking” zone.

 Street cleaning operations will continue in order to clear streets of litter and debris, and facilitate the flow of stormwater to prevent flooding.
 Residents should continue to comply with the street cleaning schedule.
-Warning citations will be issued for street cleaning parking violations through April 12; no fines will be assessed.
+No citations will be issued through April.

 In addition, the City has waived nonpayment penalties for parking violations and citations due to the City between March 16 and April 30 for the next 60 days.
 Vehicle immobilization has also been suspended through May 16.